 From Nuremberg's Prologue of the Christ Child, an essential part of the Christkindl Market opening ceremonies.

 Christkindl Market was brought to Kitchener's City Hall by founder Tony Bergmeier.
 It was designed to breathe life into the core of downtown Kitchener.
-Today, over 35,000 visitors from across North America come to experience our award-winning festival.
+Today, 40,000 visitors from across North America come to experience our award-winning festival.

 Christkindl Market is only possible through the efforts of hundreds of volunteers.
-In 2013, Ontario Volunteer Service Award recipients included Seven (7) Christkindl Market Committee Members! *
+Ontario Volunteer Service Award recipients included Christkindl Market Committee Members! *